jiahaoecon/webpage/_pages/about.md

 Hello, I am Jiahao Lin.
 Welcome to my personal website!

 ​
-I am a fifth-year Ph.D. student in Economics from State University of New York, at Albany.
+I am a Research Assistant Professor at FYUST, and I obtained my Ph.D. from SUNY Albany.

 My research interests lie in econometrics, with a particular emphasis on high-dimensional methods—such as the bootstrap and jackknife—for panel and time series data.
 I am also interested in robust inference methods for both linear and quantile regression models, especially in the presence of heteroskedastic errors, fixed effects (individual or time-specific), serial dependence, and one-way or multi-way clustered dependence.